Support Page Content

 - POLS I or 150 (or their equivalent) are required for the major.

 Exams are held in-person at the CSUS Testing Center for a $6.00 fee.
-Students should complete this form to schedule the exam.
+Students should complete the American and California Challenge Exam Form to schedule the exam.
 The Testing Center will follow up directly once a request has been received.

 Suggested Reading List

 - National and State Government (includes U.S. Constitution and California Government This exam covers American political and Constitutional history, federalism, civil liberties, political parties, elections, interest groups, the three branches of government at the national level as well as the bureaucracy.
 Students should thoroughly read one of the following textbooks as well one of the California readings: